 - the Title of your Leads in Salesforce will be mapped to a Saleswhale field called Job Title

 These Saleswhale fields can subsequently be used as merge tags in your conversation topic to personalise your AI Assistant's emails.

 After these fields have been mapped across successfully, you can find them when you navigate to your Lead's detail page and click on 'Edit Details'.

 The mapped attributes will not be editable within the Saleswhale app.

 For now, we only pull in Salesforce attributes on first import.
-As we do not currently support bi-directional sync between the two platforms, any subsequent changes made on your Salesforce records will not be synced across to Saleswhale.
+Any subsequent changes made on your Salesforce records will not be synced across to Saleswhale.

 - Id (Salesforce) -> CRM Object Id (Saleswhale)

 - First Name (Salesforce) -> First Name (Saleswhale)

 At this moment, you will not be able to change the mapping of the default fields.